 As Rangers trade rumors swirl, Artemi Panarin ‘OK with whatever happens’

-Panarin doesn’t say much publicly about his future, but apparently he’s at peace no matter the next step.
+Panarin hasn’t said much publicly about his future, but apparently he’s at peace no matter the next step, per Rangers beat reporter Colin Stephenson.

 “He got off to a slow start and admitted that a couple factors played into that.
 Number one: he was injured in training camp and did not play in a preseason game.
 But he also was worried thinking too much about other things, meaning the contract negotiations,” Stephenson explained.
 “But then he said he got over it.
 He’s past that.